Engin-Boot/capture-behavior-of-a-visit-counter-Varsha-Chalasani/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given : Entry-card issuer type sensor, sensor differentiates among patients, relatives and visiting doctors.
+  Given : Entry-card issuer type sensor
-  Separate counters maintained for different types of visitors.
+  And sensor differentiates among patients, relatives and visiting doctors And separate counters maintained for different types of visitors.
-  Reset counter everyday.
+  And counter reset everyday.

   When : asked for report.